-A scheduled check-up for your furnace is probably at the bottom of your to-do list.
-However, as we approach the colder months, now is the best time to make sure your furnace is ready to provide you maximum comfort throughout the winter months.
+A regular check-up for your furnace isn’t always top of mind or convenient.
+However, as we approach the frostier months, now is the ideal time to make sure your furnace is ready to provide you maximum comfort throughout the winter months.

 .
-Just like any mechanical equipment, the useful life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
+Just like any mechanical equipment, the life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are working efficiently.
 Also, regular cleanings can help pinpoint concerns before they become big problems and you end up breaking into your piggybank for emergency rates on a cold winter night.
-Additionally, because furnaces burn fuel to provide the heat, it’s important to take a look at all the various parts to ensure there aren’t any cracks or leaks that could impact the safety of your household.
-Taking the time to schedule a tune-up, even if it looks like it’s working just fine, will save you time, stress, and money throughout the heating season.
+Additionally, because furnaces burn fuel to make it hot, it’s important to take a look at all the various parts to ensure there aren’t any ruptures or leaks that could impact the safety of your home.
+Taking the time to schedule a tune-up, even if your system appears to be functioning properly, will save you time, stress, and money throughout the heating season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties necessitate yearly system maintenance to stay valid, so skipping your tune-ups can possibly result in losing your furnace warranty, which can be major money if your system does ever malfunction in the middle of winter.
-Be sure to get all you can from your warranty by ensuring it’s valid as long as possible with yearly furnace system tune-ups from Donelson Air Service Experts.
+Most manufacturers’ warranties necessitate yearly equipment maintenance to remain valid, so neglecting your tune-ups can actually result in losing your furnace warranty, which can be major money if your equipment does ever breakdown in the middle of a cold snap.
+Make sure you get all you can from your warranty by ensuring it’s valid as long as possible with annual furnace system tune-ups from Donelson Air Service Experts.

 What can I do to troubleshoot my furnace before calling a tech for service?